apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jordan Love continues Packers' winning ways vs. Bears - ESPN**
+**Virginia governor pardons man whose arrest at a school board meeting galvanized conservatives**

-You can read more about it [here](https://www.espn.com/nfl/story/_/id/38375626/jordan-love-continues-packers-winning-ways-vs-bears).
+You can read more about it [here](https://abcnews.go.com/US/wireStory/virginia-governor-pardons-man-arrest-school-board-meeting-103069679).

 ## Requirements
 - Python 3.8